p2eengineering/kalp-studio-documentation/docs/Dev-documentation/Articles/Smart-contract-and-Kalp-Golang-SDK.md

 ### How Smart Contracts Work

-Smart contracts are written in programming languages like **Solidity** (for Ethereum) or **Golang** (for Kalp blockchain).
+Smart contracts are written in programming languages like **Solidity** (for Ethereum) or **Golang** (for KALP blockchain).
 When you deploy a smart contract, its code is stored on the blockchain and is executed by every node (or computer) on the network.
 This decentralized execution ensures that smart contracts operate without any single authority controlling them.

 Here’s how it works: